sofiallende/nemo/README.md

 ### NEMO 4.2.1
-This repository is a fork of the release 4.2.1 of NEMO, and it also contains the compilation files and the configurations used in ELIC.
+This repository is a fork of the release 4.2.1 of NEMO, and it also contains the compilation files and the configurations used at the Earth and Life Institute Université Catholique de Louvain.
+This model was used to carry the simulation for the publication: "Impact of ocean vertical mixing parameterization on Arctic sea ice and upper ocean properties using the NEMO-SI3 model" S. Allende et al. 2024.